AritraChowdhury006/LeetCode-50-SQL/README.md

 # LeetCode-50-SQL
-FAQ from SQL in Interviews and technical rounds of various Service Based Companies.
+FAQ from SQL in Interviews and technical rounds of various MNC's.